MrJavaWolf/DenonPhoneController/readme.md

 ### Overall contols
 - '##' - Reset inputs
 - '000' - Power off all zones
-- '999' - Listen to all changes from the Denon (WARNING: Cannot exit this)

 ### Main Zone
 - '100' - Turn on